 As mentioned before, as a potential business owner, you have the option of going through the due diligence process by yourself.
-On the other hand, you can use a due diligence program to go through the checklist for you.
+On the other hand, you can use a due diligence service to go through the checklist for you.
 These types of services are usually a part of web building platforms or websites that sell other websites.
 However, we offer this service, done by Blair himself being an expert in website due diligence.
 Click the image below to find out more:

 Not only do the due diligence services complete the checklists for you, but they also provide you with a detailed report.
 They can be used as a primary or a secondary form of security.
 As with any online platform, due diligence services come with their own sets of risks and benefits.